Chest Pain Centers & Emergency Departments

-STEMI is an acronym meaning “ST segment elevation myocardial infarction,” which is a type of severe heart attack.
+STEMI is an acronym meaning “ST-segment elevation myocardial infarction,” which is a type of severe heart attack.
 While all heart attacks are serious, those considered a STEMI – which involve a total artery blockage – require the quickest treatment.
-Because of the total blockage, STEMI heart attacks cause rapid loss of heart muscle that cannot be regenerated.
+Because of the total blockage, STEMI heart attacks cause a rapid loss of heart muscle that cannot be regenerated.
 In these situations, time saved is muscle saved.

 While a heart attack patient is still on the way to the emergency department, our physicians can get the vital data they need to make a diagnosis.
 If the heart attack requires intervention, we can activate our cardiac cath team immediately, allowing us to provide lifesaving care faster than ever before.
 It's all possible because of the STEMI network created by UofL Health - Jewish Hospital and regional EMS providers.

 Through our STEMI network, UofL Health emergency departments at Jewish Hospital receive EKG results transmitted wirelessly by regional EMS providers when they suspect that a patient is having a STEMI in the field.
 Once the emergency department receives the patient’s EKG, and a total blockage is suspected, the emergency physician will then activate the cardiac catheterization lab (cath lab) team.
 When EMS arrives at UofL Health, hospital staff will transport the patient directly to the cath lab, allowing physicians to clear the blockage sooner.
 It ensures the area's quickest access to care that can stop a heart attack in progress.

 So why trust your heart to anyone but UofL Health?